pra-navi/tp/docs/UserGuide.md

 ## FAQ

-{% include admonition.html type="question" title="How do I transfer my data to another computer?" body="
+{% include admonition.html type="question" title="How do I backup/restore my data?" body="

+To make a backup:<br>

-1. Locate the save file at <code>[CoordiMate JAR file location]/data/addressbook.json</code> on your current computer. <br>
+1. Locate the data file at <code>[CoordiMate JAR file location]/data/addressbook.json</code> on your current computer. <br>
-2. Copy the save file to the same location on your new computer.
+2. Copy the data file to a safe location.<br><br>

+To restore from a backup data file:<br>

+1. Copy the data file to <code>[CoordiMate JAR file location]/data/addressbook.json</code>.<br>
+2. Launch CoordiMate, and your data will be automatically imported.

 " %}